 - Keep to a schedule and your sleep training plan as best as you can.

 - Be consistent.
 Keep trying.
 Be patient.

-So on Saturdays, we do our best to make sure our little miss gets her two naps.
+So on Saturdays, we do our best to make sure our little miss gets a good nap.
 I try to make sure she gets her naps in her crib – because that’s where she sleeps best.
 But it’s not always possible – so we make do with what we’ve got.